dsciitpatna/Shabd/README.md

 ## Features
 * Vocabulary that's fast and efficient.
 * It takes mere seconds to add new words from your child's life into Shabd.
-* Awaaz shows you where to find words in the vocabulary so you can model effectively.
+* Shabd shows you where to find words in the vocabulary so you can model effectively.
 * Visualize the metrics that show you how your child is developing.
+* Learn words from images.
+* Pronounce the word and check whether it is correct or not.
 * It is open source and free to use.

 ### Impact on Society